iitis/DatagenCopulaBased.jl/README.md

 bivariate copulas.

 Following families are supported: "clayton", "frank" and "amh" -  Ali-Mikhail-Haq.
-Conditions for `θᵢ` parameters are such as in bivariate copulas cases.
+Conditions for `θᵢ` parameters are such as in corresponding bivariate copula case.
 Dislike the nested copula example, ordering of `θ` elements do not matter.
 Reversed copula and the use of correlations instead of copula parameter are also supported.